How Gas Fireplace Works

 Light a Gas Fireplace With a Control Panel

-To light a gas fireplace with a control panel, you must first check if the pilot flame is already lit.
-If not, follow the manufacturer’s instructions to relight it.
+To light a gas fireplace with a control panel, first, check if the pilot flame is already lit.
+If it’s not, follow the manufacturer’s instructions to relight it.

 This usually involves turning the control knob to the “off” position and waiting a few minutes before turning it back to “pilot.”